Real World History

 Bringing History to Life

-Fall Semester: Building the Skills of a Historian
+First Semester: Building the Skills of a Historian

 Students build the skills of a historian, including contextualization, corroboration, and sourcing.
 The class reads and discusses the award winning book The Warmth of Other Suns.
 The semester culminates with an oral history project in which students interview a local Washingtonian who was part of the Great Migration.
 Students complete projects involving first-hand documentation that are preserved in DC Public Libraries.

-Spring Semester: Internships at Historic Sites
+Second Semester: Internships at Historic Sites

 Students complete a 100-hour internship at a historic site or museum.
 Each site provides students with the opportunity to contribute to ongoing projects in meaningful ways while learning about public history, thereby gaining authentic work experience and exposure to a field that is rarely introduced to high school students.